koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 While exploring it, I have discovered that some of my goals are actually harder without IaC tools.
-The process _requires_ automation, but after a little the beneifts are clear and I will keep using this to deploy services when required but not always.
-I see SREs and DevOps Engineers having their life simplified by using Immutable Infrastucture on their platforms but not more than that.
+The process _requires_ automation, but after a little the benefits are clear and I will keep using this to deploy services when required but not always.
+I see SREs and DevOps Engineers having their life simplified by using Immutable Infrastructure on their platforms but not more than that.

 ![Yeah, it was worth it](/posts/202003/mission_accomplished.gif#center)